 Laid Back Style on a Caribbean Island

-The shores of Isla Holbox are lined with wide beaches that offer plenty of room for sunbathers, beach walkers and kite boarders.
+The shores of Isla Holbox Mexico are lined with wide beaches that offer plenty of room for sunbathers, beach walkers and kite boarders.
 The main beach is roughly 2 kilometers (1¼ miles) long with more beaches to walk and discover in more remote island locations.

 The roads on the island are the same sand found on the shore, and only travelled by electric golf carts.
 Taxi golf carts and rental golf carts are the only way to get around town unless you choose the best vehicle, your feet.
-The island is small enough to walk your way around the small zocalo, beaches and hotels.
+The Mexico island is small enough to walk your way around the small zocalo, beaches and hotels.
 It is a preferred way to travel.

 The Good Life Is On Isla Holbox

-Laid back simple pleasures like swinging in a hammock, walking through the town, beach combing, kayaking, paddle boarding, kite boarding, or just delighting in the island specialty lobster pizza at Restaurant Edelyn are daily activities.
+Laid back simple pleasures like swinging in a hammock, walking through the town, beach combing, kayaking, paddle boarding, kite boarding, or just delighting in the Mexico islands specialty lobster pizza at Restaurant Edelyn are daily activities.
 Isla Holbox is a place to unwind and hide from the resort crowd, to re-discover or sprout your tropical roots.
 Fishing enthusiasts find their own gran slam in the flats, but Holbox’s real claim to fame is its seasonal whale shark snorkeling tours where adventurers can also see manta rays, dolphins, and flamingos in their natural habitat.

 In town most of the buildings are the quintessential bright Caribbean colors; a picturesque image of life in the tropics.
 Golf carts zip around, stopping anywhere they wish.
 Lazy dogs lounge around, looking on with little interest, and the occasional boat is parked on a side street waiting to be put back in its rightful place.

 Community activities are at the center of Isla Holbox ‘things to do’ with visitors welcome to join in the weekend fun or a beach football/soccer game.
-If community is what you look for in your Mexican vacation, Isla Holbox will draw you into its intimate history and welcoming hosts who live on the island year round.
+If community is what you look for in your Mexican vacation, Isla Holbox will draw you into its intimate history and welcoming hosts who live on the Mexico islands year round.

 Sunsets Are A Big Part of the Holbox Lifestyle